ga4gh/vrs/docs/source/conventions/required_data.rst

      - normalization
    * - identifier translation
-     - For a given sequence identifier and target namespace, return all identifiers in the target namespace that are equivelent to the given identifier.
+     - For a given sequence identifier and target namespace, return all identifiers in the target namespace that are equivalent to the given identifier.
      - Conversion to/from other formats